-As tripwire, plus you can set the minimum area (if the target's movement becomes limited to this amount, the alarm is triggered), how long something must remain relatively stationary, and how sensitive the camera is to minor motions.
+As perimeter, except this analytic does not use minimum and maximum sizes.
+Instead, you can set the minimum area (if the target's movement becomes limited to this amount, the alarm is triggered), how long something must remain relatively stationary, and how sensitive the camera is to minor motions.